 Vaccine Safety Questioned in Scientific, Medical Journals

-Ms. Bentley, in her petition, blames Merck & Co. for making and marketing the vaccine when it was aware of the infection risks.
+The plaintiff in her petition blames Merck & Co. for making and marketing the vaccine when it was aware of the infection risks.
 She referenced several scientific and medical journals that have questioned the vaccine’s safety.

 Merck Shingles Vaccine Lawsuit Filed

 The complaint includes claims for negligence, design defect, failure to warn, breaches of express and implied warranties, fraudulent and negligent misrepresentation, unjust enrichment.
-Ms. Bentley also seeks punitive damages.
+The plaintiff also seeks punitive damages.

 Shingles Vaccine Attorney